-The San Diego Water Board does not specify the actual means of compliance by which permittees choose to comply with Biological Objectives.
-However, as required by the Water Board’s certified regulatory program, this Staff Report and SED analyzes the potential environmental impacts of Biological Objectives and the reasonably foreseeable methods of compliance on a region-wide level.
+The San Diego Water Board does not specify the actual means of compliance by which permittees choose to comply with the Stream Biological Objective.
+However, as required by the Water Board’s certified regulatory program, this Staff Report and SED analyzes the potential environmental impacts of the Stream Biological Objective and the reasonably foreseeable methods of compliance on a region-wide level.
 The specificity of the “activity” described in this Staff Report related to the reasonably foreseeable methods of compliance is of a general nature and the level of analysis of the potentially significant adverse environmental effects is commensurate with that level of detail.
 At the time of approval of a project-specific compliance project where the detail of the method of compliance is known, a project-level environmental analysis may be performed by the local approval agency.

 Project-level impacts of the reasonably foreseeable methods of compliance will necessarily vary depending on the choice of compliance and the size, location, and type of discharger and the environmental resources in and around the project site.
-It would be speculative to estimate the specific impacts of Biological Objectives caused by implementation of a project-specific compliance method.
+It would be speculative to estimate the specific impacts of the Stream Biological Objective caused by implementation of a project-specific compliance method.
 It is possible that, at a specific site with particularly sensitive environmental resources, implementation with compliance measures could cause potentially significant impacts as compared to baseline conditions.
 Since it is speculative to estimate the type, size, and location of any particular compliance method (e.g., type of construction activities and type of resources adversely affected by those activities), this evaluation makes no attempt to quantify the impacts associated with implementation or maintenance of a particular compliance method.

 Per the requirements of the Water Board’s environmental regulations, the resource analysis in this section includes: